cloudera-labs/hms-mirror/README.md

 Validate that the 'schema' file has been copied over to the new cluster.
 If that has been done, check the permissions.
 In a non-impersonation environment (doas=false), the `hive` user must have access to the file.

-### Table processing completed with `ERROR`
+### Table processing completed with `ERROR.`

-We make various checks as we perform the migrations and when those check don't pass, the result is an error.
+We make various checks as we perform the migrations, and when those checks don't pass, the result is an error.

 #### Solution

-In [tips](#tips-for-running-hms-miror) we suggest running with `--dryrun` first.
+In [tips](#tips-for-running-hms-miror) we suggest running with `dry-run` first (default).
 This will catch the potential issues first, without taking a whole lot of time.
 Use this to remediate issues before executing.

-If the scenario that cause the `ERROR` is known, a remediation summary will be in the output report under **Issues** for that table.
-Follow those instructions than rerun the process with `--retry`.
+If the scenario that causes the `ERROR` is known, a remediation summary will be in the output report under **Issues** for that table.
+Follow those instructions, then rerun the process with `--retry.` NOTE: `--retry` is currently tech preview and not thoroughly tested.

 ### Connecting to HS2 via Kerberos